pchaganti/gx-NoA/README.md

 # Network of Agents (NoA)

-**WoA: An Engine for the Simulation of Meta-Agent Ensembles as Worlds**

 NoA is a research platform that explores the emergent problem-solving capabilities of multi-agent systems.
 It leverages a novel metaheuristic inspired by the architecture and learning process of Artificial Neural Networks (ANNs) to dynamically create and refine a network of collaborative Large Language Model (LLM) agents.